upspin/upspin/doc/server_setup_ubuntu.md

 (Paste your SSH public key here and type Control-D and Enter)
 ```

-## Build `upspinserver` and copy it to the server
+## Copy the `upspinserver` binary to the server

+When following the [setup instructions](server_setup.md) you built an
+`upspinserver` server binary appropriate for your chosen storage technology
+(local disk or a cloud storage provider).

+The binary may be named `upspinserver` or have a cloud service suffix,
+as with `upspinserver-gcp`.
+When we copy the binary we always install it as simply `upspinserver` so the
+subsequent instructions are the same for all configurations.

-From your workstation, run these commands:
+From your workstation, copy the binary to the server (substitute the name of
+your binary for `upspinserver-foo`):

 ```
-local$ GOOS=linux GOARCH=amd64 go build upspin.io/cmd/upspinserver
-local$ scp upspinserver upspin@upspin.example.com:.
+local$ scp upspinserver-foo upspin@upspin.example.com:upspinserver
 ```

 ## Run `upspinserver` on server startup